Kurchii/My-Internshipproject/README.md

 Create a GitHub repository for your project.
 Include a README file explaining the project structure, how to run it, and any additional information.
 Provide a link to your repository in the submission form.
 This is a basic structure to get you started.
 As you work on the project, you can enhance it with features like randomizing questions, adding a timer, or improving the user interface.
-Good luck with your Java Online Quiz Application!

-Message ChatGPT…

-ChatGPT can make mistakes.
-Consider checking important